 The Global Overview documents that at the end of 2010, there were 27.5 million IDPs (Internally Displaced People) world wide.
 This is the highest recorded number of internally displaced people in the world for the last decade, and the figure has steadily risen.

 - In the last ten years, significant progress has been made in terms of our understanding of and response to internal displacement situations.
-Nevertheless, an increasing number of people are forced to flee within their own country, Rasmusson said at Wednesday's press conference.
+Nevertheless, an increasing number of people are forced to flee within their own country, Rasmusson said at the press conference.

 - As we speak, thousands of civilians in Côte d’Ivoire are fleeing to save their lives with the international community incapable of responding.
 More than half a million people there have been internally displaced since December, following the disputed presidential election, and more than 100,000 have fled to Liberia.